-Preventing substance abuse reduces the risks that contribute to alcohol, tobacco or other drug abuse – while promoting factors that support healthy lifestyles and communities.
-By stopping substance use before it starts, or before it becomes substance misuse or abuse, prevention also works to save Vermont tax dollars.
+Preventing substance misuse reduces the risks that contribute to alcohol, tobacco or other drug use – while promoting protective factors that support healthy lifestyles and communities.
+By stopping substance use before it starts, or before it becomes substance misuse, prevention also works to save Vermont tax dollars.

 Vermont’s prevention efforts work best using the Six Strategies for Prevention:

 Media campaigns, social media, community forums, and health fairs

 2. Prevention education

 Curriculum or parenting classes that develop skills to resist pressure to use drugs, looking at the intent behind advertising, and developing other skills used in making healthy choices

 Programs that help people – particularly young people – stay away from situations that encourage use of alcohol, tobacco or illegal drugs, such as youth empowerment and leadership training, mentoring, and substance-free activities